 Other Fast passes worth considering are for if you want to meet Mickey and Minnie in their Safari gear as the queue can often be an hour long.
 They also have a FP for Nemo when it is open.

-To find out more about PhotoPass characters and photo opportunities at Animal Kingdom please see – Disney World PhotoPass – Characters & Photo Op’s at Animal Kingdom
+To find out more about PhotoPass characters and photo opportunities at Animal Kingdom please see – Disney World PhotoPass – Characters & Photo Op’s at Animal Kingdom.

-Watch our video from Day 1 & Day 2 at Walt Disney World (Animal Kingdom lodge and Animal Kingdom park)
+Watch our video from Day 1 & Day 2 at Walt Disney World (Animal Kingdom lodge and Animal Kingdom park).

 I hope you enjoyed my review and will find it useful.
 Please pop a comment below.
 We’d love to hear about your stay.
+This post may contain affiliate links.
+Clicking on them will cost you no extra.

 Why not subscribe my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.